vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 ![data_structure](img/data_structure.png)

-**What you're seeing:** This diagram illustrates the complete data flow and structure in Vespa which are Summary Store, Attribute Store, and Search Index.
+**What you're seeing:** This diagram illustrates the complete data flow and structure in Vespa which are Summary, Attribute, and Search Index.
 From how documents are stored to how they're retrieved and searched.

 **Key Concepts:**
 - **Document**: The actual data you store (JSON format)
 - **Schema Definition**: The blueprint that defines document structure
 - **Indexing Pipeline**: How Vespa processes and stores your data
-- **Summary Store**: Logical layer Vespa uses to retrieve fields marked as `summary`
+- **Summary**: Logical layer Vespa uses to retrieve fields marked as `summary`
-- **Attribute Store**: Where filterable/sortable data is stored in-memory
+- **Attribute**: In-memory data structures used for filtering, sorting and grouping
 - **Search Index**: Where searchable data is stored

 **Notes:** When you feed a document to Vespa:
 1. Vespa reads your **schema definition** to understand the structure
 2. It processes each field according to its **indexing directives**:
-   - Fields with `summary` → stored in **summary store** (for retrieval)
+   - Fields with `summary` → stored in **summary** (for retrieval)
-   - Fields with `attribute` → stored in **attribute store** (for filtering/sorting)
+   - Fields with `attribute` → stored in **attribute** (for filtering/sorting)
    - Fields with `index` → stored in **search index** (for full-text search)
 3. When you query, Vespa uses these stores to find and return results